 As the exchange rates are based primarily on market forces, the exchange rates for RMB against other currencies, including US dollars and HKD, are susceptible to movements based on external factors.
 It should be noted that the RMB is currently not a freely convertible currency as it is subject to foreign exchange control policies and restrictions of the Mainland Chinese government.
 Trading in the RMB may be subject to possible delay in the settlement process.
-Further, future changes to foreign exchange control policies and restrictions and financial results of the Companies invested in by a Fund, and the abilities of such companies to make payment of dividends declared in respect of China B-shares and China H-shares (as well as other equities issued by a Mainland Chinese company in a region other than Mainland China) and/or make repayment of the bonds they issued in a region other than Mainland China.
+Further, future changes to foreign exchange control policies and restrictions of the Mainland Chinese government may adversely affect the operations and financial results of the companies invested in by a Fund, and the abilities of such companies to make payment of dividends declared in respect of China B-shares and China H-shares (as well as other equities issued by a Mainland Chinese company in a region other than Mainland China) and/or make repayment of the bonds they issued in a region other than Mainland China.